 Memories imprint onto materials, bodies, and places but are frequently illegible.
-What narratives are etched onto my body that others cannot (or will not) read?
+What narratives are etched onto my body that myself and others cannot (or will not) read?

 Using Format